-14.07.030 Enlargement, Alteration, Expansion, or Change of Nonconforming Uses.
+14.07.040 Enlargement, Alteration, Expansion, or Change of Nonconforming Uses.

-- 1 Sentence about reestablishing use after abandonment moved to abandonment section above. - (1) A nonconforming use may not be enlarged, altered, or expanded, except that a nonconforming use may be extended throughout any part of the building designed for its use prior to becoming a nonconforming use.
-Such an extension must not include any structural alterations, except those required by law and no expansion of the structure or parking requirements may occur. - (2) A nonconforming use may not be changed to any other nonconforming use, regardless of the conforming or nonconforming status of the building in which it is housed.
+- Nonconforming Uses.
+No Sentence about reestablishing use after abandonment moved to abandonment section above. - (1) A nonconforming use may not be enlarged, altered, or expanded, except that a nonconforming use may be extended throughout any part of the building which was designed for its use prior to the time of the adoption of this Chapter.
+This becoming a nonconforming use.
+Such an extension is allowed except that no must not include any structural alterations, except those required by law, are made therein, and that no expansion of the structure or parking requirements occurs may occur. - (2)-No nonconforming use may be reestablished after abandonment.
+Thereafter, the use of the building, structure or site must be in conformity with the regulations for the district in which it is located. - (3)(2) A nonconforming use may not hereafter be changed to any other nonconforming use, regardless of the conforming or nonconforming status of the building in which it is housed.

-14.07.040 Enlargement, Alteration, Reconstruction of Nonconforming Buildings and Structures.
+14.07.050040 Enlargement, Alteration, Reconstruction of Nonconforming Buildings and Structures.

-introductory paragraph to this section (based on subsection (3)) was deleted as surplusage.

-- (1) Routine maintenance and repairs may be performed on a nonconforming structure or building. - (2) When a nonconforming building or structure is damaged by fire, natural disaster, or other calamity, said building or structure may be restored or replaced only if: - (a) A complete application for reconstruction or replacement is submitted within 1 year of the damage, and - (b) That the restoration or replacement is made to conform to the regulations of the zone in which the building or structure is located, or if such regulations cannot physically be met without reducing the size of the building, the restoration does not extend any nonconformity that existed prior to the damage. - (3) Additions to nonconforming structures that meet all applicable zoning dimensional standards are not considered an enlargement under this section.
+- Introductory paragraph to this section (based on subsection (3)) was deleted as surplusage. - (1) Routine maintenance and repairs may be performed on a nonconforming structure or building. - (2) When a nonconforming building or structure is damaged by fire, natural disaster, or other calamity, said building or structure may be restored or replaced provided only if: - (a) A complete application for reconstruction or replacement is submitted within 1 year of the damage, and - (b) That the restoration or replacement is made to conform to the regulations of the zoning districtzone in which the building or structure is located, or if such regulations cannot physically be met without reducing the size of the building, the restoration does not extend any nonconformity that existed prior to the damage. - (3) Additions to nonconforming structures that meet all applicable zoning dimensional standards are not considered an enlargement under this section.

-14.07.050 Abandonment
+14.07.060 Conformance after 050 Abandonment.

-Moved section titled "conformance after abandonment" here.

-- (1) A nonconforming use cannot be reestablished after abandonment.
-If abandoned, the use of the building, structure, or site must be conform with the regulations for the zone in which it is located. - (2) For the purposes of this Chapter, abandonment means: - (a) An intention to abandon; and - (b) An overt act, which carries the implication that the owner does not claim or retain any interest in the right to the nonconforming use. - (3) An overt act disclaiming an interest in the nonconforming use is presumed if the nonconforming use of land or building or structure ceases for any reason whatsoever for a period of one year. - (4) The mere presence of a structure, equipment, or material does not constitute a continuance of a nonconforming use unless the structure, equipment, or material are actually being occupied or employed in maintaining such use.
+- Moved section titled "conformance after abandonment" here. - (1) A nonconforming use cannot be reestablished after abandonment.
+If abandoned, the use of the building, structure, or site must be conform with the regulations for the zone in which it is located. - (2) For the purposes of this Chapter, abandonment means: - (a) An intention to abandon; and - (b) An overt act, which carries the implication that the owner does not claim or retain any interest in the right to the nonconforming use. - (1)(3) anyAn overt act disclaiming an interest in the nonconforming use is presumed if the nonconforming use of land and/or building or structure ceases for any reason whatsoever for a period of 1 one year or more, any future use of such land, building or structure must thereafter be in conformity with the zone in which it is located.

+(2)(4) The mere presence of a structure, equipment, or material maydoes not be deemed to constitute a continuance of a nonconforming use unless the structure, equipment, or material are actually being occupied or employed in maintaining such use.

-14.07.060 Procedure for Verifying Abandonment.
+14.07.070060 Procedure for Verifying Abandonment.